-If the grievance is still unresolved after the response of the Academic Vice President or designee, it may be presented to the President/designee by the exclusive representative or the employee(s) or his/her designee within ten (10) days after the receipt of the Step I response.
-If the grievant, exclusive representative, or President requests a meeting, the parties shall within seven (7) days of receipt of the grievance arrange a meeting and endeavor to mutually resolve the grievance.
+If the grievance is still unresolved after the response of the Academic Vice President or designee, it may be presented to the President/designee by the exclusive representative within ten (10) days after the receipt of the Step I response.
+If the exclusive representative or President requests a meeting, the parties shall within seven (7) days of receipt of the grievance arrange a meeting and endeavor to mutually resolve the grievance.
 The President shall respond to the grievance in writing within ten (10) days of the meeting of the parties.
-When the exclusive representative, employee(s), or President do not request a meeting at Step II, the President shall respond to the grievance in writing within ten (10) days of receipt of the grievance at Step II.
+When the exclusive representative or President do not request a meeting at Step II, the President shall respond to the grievance in writing within ten (10) days of receipt of the grievance at Step II.